Aminelahlou/chatbot103/README.md

 ## Notes

-- Hi Babydoc, my Lucas has been crying for an hour even though he has eaten.
+- Hi, my Lucas has been crying for an hour even though he has eaten.
 > Hello !
 Could you please check his temperature?
 - He doesn't seem to have any fever.
 > Did you check his diapers ?
 - Oh!
 You're right!
 But the color and size seems abnormal..
 > Please send me a picture.
 - PIC.jurassic.gif
-> You should call a doctor, here's a list of doctors near you location.
+> Don't worry, it seems that Lucas has a colic.
+You can reach our pediatrician Emma to confirm this diagnosis and have further information.
+Click here to call Emma.